5 Rules Governing Tax Deductible Alimony in Texas Divorce Cases

 5. Both Spouses Must File Separate Returns

 Parties to alimony payments must file separate returns as joint returns are no longer allowed after separation.
 The recipient cannot state the alimony amount as income and the payor can’t claim tax deduction on the alimony paid, as in the case of joint returns.

 Alimony laws in Texas are quite intricate and extend beyond the those mentioned in the blog post.
 Divorce is indeed a stressful affair, wherein alimony taxes and other calculations may seem a petty issues and take a backseat.
 To lead a normal life after separation, it’s essential for both spouses to understand alimony laws.
 Consult our divorce lawyers in Texas to understand the laws governing alimony and other factors after a divorce.
-If you are looking for the best divorce lawyers in Texas, look no further than 123 Divorce Company.
-Our team of lawyers possess extensive experience in successfully handling complex divorce and alimony cases.
+If you are looking for the best divorce lawyers in Texas, then look no further.
+The team of lawyers possess extensive experience in successfully handling complex divorce and alimony cases.
 Let us help you by filling out our contact form.
 You can also call us at 214-599-9979.